 If you know about Upper Cross Syndrome, then you know it is a muscular imbalance condition that affects the muscles in the upper back and chest.
 However, one indicator you may be suffering from Upper Cross Syndrome is an increase in neck pain.
 Continue reading to learn how your neck pain can be related to Upper Cross Syndrome, what habits may be causing it, and three tips on how to prevent Upper Cross Syndrome-related neck pain!

-Identifying Upper Cross Syndrome
+Identifying Upper Cross Syndrome as Neck Pain

-To take tension off your neck and shoulders, make sure that your computer monitor is at eye level and your desk is not too high or too low.
-Your standing desk should be leveled so that your arms are bent at 90-degrees.
+To take tension off your neck and shoulders, make sure that your computer monitor is at eye level and your chair is not too high or too low and that your feet are flat on the floor.
+Lastly, make sure your arms are bent at 90-degrees.

-View our medical disclaimer here.
+View our Medical Disclaimer here.